brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ## ![5](../img/5b.png) Create stitch functions to query customer data
 There are some basic ways to query data via the stitch REST based API.
-One is through a GET with a query parameter.
-Another method is through a POST by passing in a searhc document.
-We will cover both methods.
+We will create functions that find specific documents in our sales collection.
+Ther are two primary methods of passing in arguments that will be used to find our documents.
+One method explicity defines the argument that will specify both the field and the value that we use for our find criteria.
+The other method simply passes in a search document that is passed directly to the MongoDB __"find()"__ function.

 ### Query Parameters
 Lets begin with building a function that takes a query parameter.
 From the left hand navigation menu of the Stitch console select __"Functions"__  click the __"Create New Function"__ button and give the new function an name of __"findCustomerByEmail"__.
 Make sure the function runs as system to bypass rules as we have not set up any rules at this point in the workshop.